Report Reveals Vatican Efforts to Expand Power in European Union

 Van Lancker welcomed the publication of Preserving Power and Privilege.
 “Europe has always been a firm defender of sexual and reproductive health and rights.
 With the adoption of my report…the EP reaffirmed the International Conference on Population and Development (ICPD) consensus that women should be able to choose whether they want children, when they want them, and how many they want and to experience their sexuality in a healthy way,” she said.
 “But recently, Europe’s progressive consensus has come increasingly under attack by Vatican lobbying.
 In the light of the 10 year review of ICPD,” Van Lancker stressed, “Europe should join forces to ensure women’s sexual and reproductive rights.
 This report will help us to undertake action, as it brings the Vatican’s activities in this matter to full light.
 And action is now needed more than ever to safeguard the European consensus in a Union of 25 and more Member States.”

 “The Catholic hierarchy is seeking to expand and consolidate how it exerts direct influence on EU policy making on sexual and reproductive health and rights to bring it in line with the positions of the church,” stated Elfriede Harth, European representative for CFFC, who contributed to the report.
 “While the Vatican certainly has a role to play on the international stage, and Catholic charities do much good work, the Catholic church is working to impose its view onto the developing legal system of the European Union, and, as a result, onto the lives of all European citizens, regardless of their faith.”

-– Statement Ends –Catholics for Choice shapes and advances sexual and reproductive ethics that are based on justice, reflect a commitment to women's well-being and respect and affirm the capacity of women and men to make moral decisions about their lives.
+– Statement Ends –Catholics for Choice shapes and advances sexual and reproductive ethics that are based on justice, reflect a commitment to a person’s well-being and respect and affirm the capacity of all people to make moral decisions about their lives.